oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-GNU Libidn is a fully documented implementation of the Stringprep, Punycode and IDNA specifications.
-Libidn's purpose is to encode and decode internationalized domain names.
+GNU Libidn is a fully documented implementation of the Stringprep, Punycode and IDNA specifications.Libidn's purpose is to encode and decode internationalized domain names.

-**URL**
+**More Information**

 https://www.gnu.org/software/libidn